22mahmoud/maw.sh/src/blog/get-webmention-with-jq-and-yq/index.md

   photo: hand-in-hand.jpg
 ---

-Recently, I discovered that I can track the likes, reposts, and comments on social media posts that include a links to any blog post or thought from my website using webmentions.
+Recently, I discovered that I can track the likes, reposts, and comments on social media posts that include links to any blog post or thought from my website using webmentions.
 To learn more about webmentions, you can visit the [indieweb](https://indieweb.org/Webmention).